mainlp/explaind/experiments/README.md

 - training a random model initialized with different versions of the intermediate representation pipeline in `retrain_pipeline/`

 Additional scripts for plotting training or EPK prediction statistics can be found `experiments/plots/`.

+Note: If you decided for a manual installation and receiving a `module not found` error, try `export PYTHONPATH=.` in the in the parent directory of this repository.
+This will tell python to look for the `explaind` package there.